projectvenus/hello-world/README.md

 # hello-world
+Learning about Github:
+Creating a repository,
-Learning about Github, creating a repository, creating a brunch, making a commit, opening a pull request, merging pull request.
+creating a brunch,
+making a commit,
+opening a pull request,
+merging pull request.